cheldon-cn/thirdparty/snippet/memomanager.md

 # 107 SceneBuilder auto generate Controller Skeleton

 1. Open SceneBuilder, create the fxml file;
-2. name the actions and the control items;link the fxml file with controller file;
+2. name the actions and the control items;
+3. link the fxml file with controller file;such as fx:controller="com.javafx.fxml.LoginController"
-3. In SceneBuilder, in view menu, click 'view–>Show Sample Controller Skeleton';
+4. In SceneBuilder, in view menu, click 'view–>Show Sample Controller Skeleton';
    we will get the Controller Skeleton,such as